The mechanics of anisotropic active plates with applications to cell alignment on curved substrates: Active anisotropic plate model

 The bending energy of Eq.~\eqref{eq:final_bending_energy} has some interesting features and clearly highlights several novel aspects of our approach.
 For the first term in the isotropic part we note that, in the FvK limit, the Laplacian $\Delta\xi$ represents twice the mean curvature of the deformed mid-surface.
 The term $C_m$, on the other hand, encodes the \emph{target (or spontaneous) mean curvature} generated by out-of-plane active distortions.
-Thus, the quantity $\Delta\xi - C_m$ measures the mismatch between the geometric curvature of the plate and the natural curvature imposed by activity.
+Thus, the quantity $\Delta\xi - C_m$ measures the mismatch between the geometric mean curvature of the plate and the natural curvature imposed by activity.
 This interpretation is consistent with classical theories of incompatible growth or swelling, in which out-of-plane distortions induce residual bending and drive the sheet toward a preferred shape (e.g., \citep{dervaux2008prl, efrati2009noneuclidean}).
 In our formulation, the same mechanism arises directly from the incompatible active strain, and the structure of Eq.~\eqref{eq:final_bending_energy} makes explicit how activity determines a curvature field that the plate attempts to accommodate.
-Regarding the term $\mathbf{b}_{\rm a}$, it is possible to rephrase it as
+Regarding the term $\mathbf{b}_{\rm a}$, which represents one of the main novelties in our model, we note that, if $\mathbbm{k}_{\rm a}$ is curl-free (i.e., compatible), then $\mathbf{b}_{\rm a} = \mathbf{0}$.
+This vector field is therefore a measure of the incompatibility of active contractions along $Z$, and the contribution $\nabla\xi\cdot\mathbf{b}_{\rm a}$ can be thought of as the work done by active bending moments generated by incompatible deformations through the thickness.
+Since this kind of distortion cannot be accommodated in the plane without introducing stresses, it drives out-of-plane bending, as expected.
+This term also admits a clear differential-geometric interpretation in terms of the target metric $\mathbb{C}_{\rm a} = \mathbb{F}_{\rm a}^{\rm T}\mathbb{F}_{\rm a}$ \citep{ciarlet2005, argento2021shaping, colorado2022morphing}.
+To illustrate it, consider first the case $\mathbbm{a} = \mathbb{O}$, in which $\mathbb{F}_{\rm a} = \mathbb{I} + Z\mathbbm{k}_{\rm a}$.
+The target metric then expands as $\mathbb{C}_{\rm a} = \mathbb{I} + 2Z\operatorname{sym}\mathbbm{k}_{\rm a} + \mathcal{O}(Z^2)$, so that the symmetric part of $\mathbbm{k}_{\rm a}$ plays the role of the second fundamental form of the target midsurface, whose first fundamental form is the identity \citep{argento2021shaping, colorado2022morphing}.
+Given the structure of $\mathbb{C}_{\rm a}$ and the scalings, the six independent compatibility conditions $\mathsf{R}(\mathbb{C}_{\rm a}) = \mathsf{0}$ actually reduce to three, i.e., $R_{1212} = R_{1213} = R_{1223} = 0$, which govern the embeddability of the target surface with these fundamental forms in the Euclidean space.
+The remaining three conditions appear at higher order in $Z$ and are therefore filtered out by the plate reduction.
+Thus, in the FvK limit, the problem of compatibility of the target metric corresponds to the \emph{Gauss} and \emph{Codazzi--Mainardi} conditions \citep{ciarlet2005} for the target surface, which reduce respectively to